vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 1 - Use the Azure portal to create a resource (Azure Digital Twins)

+1. Switch to the browser window containing your Azure portal.

-1. In your Azure portal window, on the Azure portal menu, click **Dashboard**.
+1. On the Azure portal menu, click **Dashboard**.

     On the All resources tile, you should see the resources listed that were created for this lab.